MikeDudolevitch/music_portfolio/content/blog/test-post.md

 ---
-title: "My First Music Blog Post"
+title: "First Post - Testing the Pipeline"
-date: {post.date}
+date: "2025-07-29"
-excerpt: "Testing my new blog setup with some thoughts on music production."
+slug: "test-post"
 author: "Your Name"
-tags: ["music", "production", "testing"]
-image: "/images/blog/test-post.jpg"
+tags: ["test", "first-post"]
 ---

-# Welcome to My Music Blog
+# Testing My Blog Pipeline

-This is a test post to make sure everything is working correctly.
+This is my first blog post to test the markdown-to-webpage pipeline!

-## About This Blog
+If you're reading this on my live site, it means the system is working perfectly.

+## Next Steps

-I'll be sharing insights about music production, composition, and the creative process.
+Soon this will be filled with deep dives into my music releases and creative process.

+**Stay tuned!**